djplaner/memex/sense/AI/explorations/first-llm-api-experiments.md

 See also: [[AI]]

 Early explorations into using LLMs via APIs.
-Hopefully informing an idea to create LLM fuelled CASA by templating forms of prompt engineering.
+Hopefully informing an idea to create LLM fuelled [[casa]] by templating forms of prompt engineering.
 Inspired by [[prompt-engineering-for-educators]] and approaches used by Khan Academy (see [[building-ai-applications-based-on-learning-research]])

 A key experiment would be to combine insights from the science of learning with LLMs to provide important features that current higher ed can't.
 For example, [[learning-science-at-khan-academy]] suggests feedback (e.g. [[research-feedback]])